Stridsvagn69420/magicfix/README.md

 ## Installation
 ### Windows
 WIP, but forget about Visual Studio and the MSVC compiler.
-Use GCC from MinGW and add it to your PATH, then open the project in Visual Studio Code.
+Use UCRT GCC from MinGW and add it to your PATH, then open the project in Visual Studio Code.
-Technically Visual Studio and MSVC works too, but basically no optimizations are made.
+Technically Visual Studio and MSVC works too, but basically no optimizations are made there for some reason...

 ### Linux
 WIP.